khendrikse/pasteldeck/README.md

 $ pasteldeck
 ```

-After this the CLI will walk you through selecting the markdown file to convert into the slideshow, you will be able to select a theme colour and use watch mode or not.
+After this the CLI will walk you through selecting the markdown file to convert into the slideshow, you will be able to select a theme colour and decide if they want to use watch mode or not.

 ## Themes